 One Found Sound believes that music education can empower future generations of musicians and music lovers.
-Our Education Program is focused on democratic and collaborative music making, designed together with community members and families to address the unique needs of our community.
+Our education program, the Young Listeners Project, is focused on democratic and collaborative music making, designed together with community members and families to address the unique needs of our community.

 Interactive Q&A sessions